-Corridor Rhine-Danube publishes additional relevant TCRs (see 4.3.2) on its website and from Q3/2021 in the CIP.
+Corridor Rhine-Danube publishes additional relevant TCRs (see 4.3.2) on its website and in the CIP.

 Besides that Corridor Rhine-Danube provides updated data for all TCRs with every publication date (see 4.5.2) as an additional offer to customers.